 - Creating Variational Integrators with a Computer Algebra System, Albanian Journal of Mathematics (2010).

 - VarInt: Variational Integrator Design with Maple, ACM Communications in Computer Algebra (2010).

 - Explicit Algorithmic Regularization in the Few-Body Problem for Velocity-Dependent Perturbations, Celestial Mechanics and Dynamical Astronomy (2010).

 - Universal Formulation of Quasi-Keplerian Motion, and Its Applications, New Astronomy (2009).

 - Satellite Attitude Dynamics and Estimation with The Implicit Midpoint Method, New Astronomy (2009).

 On databaseline.tech, visitor data to analyse traffic is collected through Clicky.
 This information is used to understand which content is most relevant to the readers.
 When you visit Databaseline, the pages you look at are logged, and a small file (‘cookie’) is downloaded to your computer.
 No personal data is stored in that cookie.

 Please note that no information is ever given, sold, or traded with any third parties for marketing purposes or analyses.
 All data collected is used by Ian Hellström for the sole purpose of improving databaseline.tech.

-The best way to get in touch is by sending me an email, connecting on LinkedIn, or via the issue tracker in case you discover inaccuracies or typographical errors.
+The best way to get in touch is by sending me an email or messaging me on LinkedIn.
 Please use the icons below.